Air Quality Prediction with Physics-Guided Dual Neural ODEs in Open Systems: Methodology

 \subsection{Dynamics Fusion}

 \textbf{Decaying Temporal Constrastive Learning.} Before combining the physics and data-driven dynamics, it is essential to align their latent representations, $Z^P_{T+1:T+\tau}$ and $Z^D_{T+1:T+\tau}$, to resolve inconsistencies and enable effective fusion.
 Since both dynamics operate synchronously, three key intuitions are considered: 1) latent representations at the same time step are more similar than those at different time steps, 2) adjacent time steps are more similar than distant ones, and 3) representations from the same dynamics are more similar than those from different dynamics.
 To satisfy the three intuitions, we propose Decaying Temporal Contrastive Learning (Decay-TCL).
 It computes a decaying weight $w(t, s)$ based on timestamp differences and dynamics type to regulate the similarity between latent representations.
-The hyperparameters $\lambda_1$ and $\lambda_2$ are used to differentiate the distinct dynamics.
+The hyperparameters $\lambda_1$ and $\lambda_2$ are used to differentiate the distinct dynamics, and they must satisfy $\lambda_1 > \lambda_2$ to fulfill third intuition.

 where $\sigma (\cdot)$ represents sigmoid function.
 Let $\mathcal{\bar{Z}}_{1:3\tau} = [Z^P, Z^D, Z^P]$.
 We define the softmax probability of the relative similarities when computing the loss as:

 The function $\text{Sim}(\cdot, \cdot)$ denotes cosine similarity.
 The decaying temporal contrastive loss for $\mathcal{\bar{Z}}$ at timestamp $t$ is defined as: